JamesHBickerton/DevNotes/Notes/JAVASCRIPTNOTES2025.md

 - Dates have their own methods, as they are objects.
 - Parameters - `new Date(year, month, day, hours, minutes, seconds)`
 - Look at useful screenshots folder for all of the relevant information for dates.
+- Have a look at the `Intl.DateTimeFormat` and `Intl.NumberFormat`

+- <strong>TIMERS</strong>
+- `setTimeout()` receives a callback function.
+The first argument is the callback function, and the second argument is the amount of ms that will pass until the function is called i.e. 3s would be 3000.
+- As soon as JS hits the setTimeout() function line of code, it will keep counting the time in the background, and register the callback function after the time has elapsed.
+JS will then move onto the next line.
+This is called <strong>Asynchronus JavaScript</strong>.
+- All the arguments that you pass after the delay, will be arguments after the function.
+- The `clearTimeout` function can be used with a condition - check useful screenshots.
+- The `setInterval` can be a great way of displaying the current day and time/seconds on your website.
+See an example below:
+- `setInterval(function () {const now = new Date(); console.log(now);}, 1000);` which would set up an interval every second, like changing the time every second on the web page.
 -